Guest Post by April Blaszak

 Along the way, you have opportunities to stand atop delicate looking arches testing your nerves.
 You get a glimpse of early civilization in Wadi Rum by the petroglyphs left behind.
 Conquer sand dunes (maybe even sand board down one) and walk through canyons.
 It makes for a memorable day.
 If you’re lucky, your truck may come upon a herd of camels that’ll come over to say hello.
 In the open back with the wildlife descending, you feel suddenly on a safari.
 And, if you go in spring, you see lots of baby camels (and they are just the cutest things you’ll see).

-If you do a truck tour, you must stay for the night in one of the many Bedouin camps.
+If you do a truck tour, you must stay for the night in one of the many desert camps.
 The Bedouins have lived on the land for centuries.
 They know every facet of the place and they’re lucky to call Wadi Rum home.
 A night in Wadi Rum means a traditional Jordanian dinner (delicious) followed by stories around the fire where you can learn more about life in the desert.
 There are tours that go into Wadi Rum for a few hours and then depart.
 But, honestly, you’ll miss out on so much.
 Not to mention, the night sky in Wadi Rum is unbelievable.
 It’s not often you see a night sky that full of stars.

 For more adventure in Wadi rum, there’s no shortage of amazing trails that you can hike.
 Though I do use the term “trail” loosely.
 Many trails are not actual trails that are maintained.
 Most are routes that the Bedouins have been using since coming to Wadi Rum.
 And because of that, a guide is required for most of the trails.
 But the ease of the trails range from walking around the flat valleys of Wadi Rum to those that require no fear.